Chart Color Schemes

 Population growth drivers in Nuriootpa are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Nuriootpa statistical area (Lv2) is around 7,828.
-This figure reflects an increase of 927 people since the 2021 Census, which reported a population of 6,901.
-The change was inferred from AreaSearch's estimate of 7,515 residents following examination of ABS' ERP data release in Jun 2024 and an additional 222 validated new addresses since the Census date.
-This results in a density ratio of 190 persons per square kilometer.
-Nuriootpa's growth rate of 13.4% since the 2021 census exceeded the SA4 region's 7.1%.
-Interstate migration contributed approximately 87.0% of overall population gains during recent periods.
+The population of Nuriootpa is estimated at around 7,893 as of Feb 2026.
+This reflects an increase of 992 people since the 2021 Census, which reported a population of 6,901 people.
+The change is inferred from the resident population of 7,515 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 251 validated new addresses since the Census date.
+This level of population equates to a density ratio of 191 persons per square kilometer.
+Nuriootpa's growth since the 2021 census exceeded that of the SA4 region (7.4%) and the Rest of SA, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 87.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Considering projected demographic shifts, the Nuriootpa (SA2) is expected to grow by 1,444 persons to 2041, reflecting an increase of 14.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering projected demographic shifts, an above median population growth is projected for locations outside capital cities, with the suburb expected to grow by 1,444 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.3% in total over the 17 years.

 Frequently Asked Questions - Population